microsoft/Microsoft-Rocket-Video-Analytics-Platform/README.md

 #### Setup on Windows

+* You need to have GPU on your computer to get Rocket Analytics dev environment working on your machine.
+If you have access to the Azure Cloud, you can get the setup working using Data Science Virtual Machine - Windows 2016 - Gen1 image.

 * [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/) (VS 2017 is preferred) is recommended IDE for Rocket on Windows 10.
-While installing Visual Studio, please also add C++ 2015.3 v14.00 (v140) toolset to your local machine.
+While installing Visual Studio, please also add C++ 2015.3 v14.00 (v140) toolset (It can be found under components tab) to your local machine.
 Snapshot below shows how to include C++ 2015.3 v14.00 from Visual Studio Installer.
 	<img src="https://mntmwg.dm.files.1drv.com/y4mqIJhU_BMCDfndscmI1apnWjXOAd0FAGvjAuyVVt5tJyGgahURnXi4L8SMO9Wxw00IvLRp0cN4PEhhM1OevN28O8ejxoU5KY7syzsn6BWEPARNyabivS28P_PG1CznLltnPKfmt9pv4qMgVo-MV38XL2Snl8g6lPMaqIa6YWbgmxFfSAzeqbULngzrabIRyTy3lSDLrd39PEFnTwK-avkrQ?width=1608&height=1033&cropmode=none" alt="C++v140" width="1000">

+* If you have already installed Visual Studion 2017, than click on Visual Studio Installer and modify option to download the C++ 2015.3 v12.00 toolset.

-* Follow [instructions](https://dotnet.microsoft.com/download) to install .NET Core 2.2 (2.2.102 is preferred).
+* You need to download .Net SDK 2.2 and .Net core 2.2 (2.2.102 is preferred) at https://dotnet.microsoft.com/download/dotnet-core/2.2

+* Please make sure you un-install all other versions of .Net core and SDK.
+When you type dotnet --version in Powershell, you need to get 2.2.10.

 * To enable GPU support, install [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) and [cuDNN](https://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html#download).
 Please also make sure your [NVIDIA driver](https://www.nvidia.com/Download/index.aspx?lang=en-us) is up-to-date.
 	* **CUDA 8.0** (e.g., cuda_8.0.61_win10_network.exe) is needed for Darknet (e.g., YOLO) models.